Carles-Figuerola/terraform/CONTRIBUTING.md

 1. The issue is reported.

 2. The issue is verified and categorized by a Terraform collaborator.
-   Categorization is done via tags.
-For example, bugs are marked as "bugs".
+   Categorization is done via GitHub labels.
+We generally use a two-label system of (1) issue/PR type, and (2) section of the codebase.
+Type is usually "bug", "enhancement", or "question", and section can be any of the providers or provisioners or "core".

 3. Unless it is critical, the issue is left for a period of time (sometimes many weeks), giving outside contributors a chance to address the issue.